cuihantao/cuihantao.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor and Distinguished Fellow of ECE
+subtitle: Associate Professor

 profile:
   align: right
   image: cui-hantao-july2021.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-    <p>200 Engineering South</p>
+    <p>21 Keystone Science Center</p>
     <p>Electrical and Computer Engineering</p>
-    <p>Oklahoma State University</p>
+    <p>North Carolina State University</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hantao Cui is an assistant professor with Electrical and Computer Engineering at Oklahoma State University.
-He received his Ph.
-D. in electrical engineering from the University of Tennessee, Knoxville in 2018.
-Prior to that, he received M.S. and B.S. in electrical engineering from Southeast University in China in 2013 and 2011.
+Hantao Cui is an associate professor of Electrical and Computer Engineering at North Carolina State University.
+Prior to joining NC State, he was an assistant professor at Oklahoma State University from 2021 to 2024.
+He earned his Ph.D. in Electrical Engineering from the University of Tennessee, Knoxville (2018), following his M.S.
+(2013) and B.S.
+(2011) in the same field from Southeast University, China.
 He was the Chief Technologist of the [CURENT](https://curent.utk.edu) Large-Scale Testbed (LTB), a winner of the 2020 R&D 100 Awards, and is the author of [ANDES](https://github.com/curent/andes) for power systems modeling and analysis.

-Hantao Cui has been an Associate Editor of the [Journal of Modern Power Systems and Clean Energy](http://www.mpce.info) since 2019.
+Hantao Cui currently serves as the Vice Chair of the [IEEE PES Computer and Analytical Methods Subcommittee (CAMS)](https://cmte.ieee.org/pes-cams/).
+He has been an Associate Editor of the [Journal of Modern Power Systems and Clean Energy](http://www.mpce.info) since 2019.
 He is a Senior Member of the IEEE.

 Hantao Cui's research include: